-§ 10520.
+§ 10498-10520.
 Special Requirements for Pleadings Filed or Served by Representatives.
+Attorneys or by Non-Attorney Employees of an Attorney or Law Firm.

-- (a) Where a party is represented by an attorney, all pleadings filed with the Workers' Compensation Appeals Board or served on any party or other person shall include the name, State Bar number, law firm, if any, business address and business telephone number of the attorney. - (b) If a non-attorney employee of an attorney or law firm is executing the pleading being filed or served, the pleading shall include a heading containing the non-attorney's name and the name, State Bar number, law firm, if any, business address and business telephone number of the attorney primarily responsible for supervising the non-attorney. - (c) If a non-attorney representative who is not an employee of an attorney or law firm is executing the pleading being filed or served, the pleading shall include a heading containing the non-attorney representative's name followed by the words "Non-Attorney Representative," the name of the entity, if any, that employs the non-attorney representative, business address and business telephone number.
+- (a) Where a party or lien claimant is represented by an attorney, all pleadings filed with the Workers' Compensation Appeals Board or served on any party, lien claimant, or other person shall include the name, State Bar number, law firm, if any, business address; and business telephone number of the attorney. - (b) If a non-attorney employee of an attorney or law firm is executing the pleading being filed or served, the pleading shall include a heading containing the non-attorney's name and the name, State Bar number, law firm, if any, business address, and business telephone number of the attorney primarily responsible for supervising the non-attorney.